awsdocs/amazon-chime-administration-guide/doc_source/network-config.md

 ## H\.323 Room Systems<a name="h323"></a>

-Amazon Chime will start using the following destinations and ports for H\.323 in\-room video systems soon\.
+Amazon Chime uses the following destinations and ports for H\.323 in\-room video systems\.

 | Destination | Ports |